Mark A. Bloom

 - Representing a major owner/developer, who was building a $60 million multi-tenant mall in the New York metropolitan area, against the general contractor and its surety;

-- Representing the developers in connection with the design and construction agreements for the modernization and expansion of a major transportation hub in the New York Metropolitan area;
+- Representing the developers in connection with the design and construction agreements for the modernization and expansion of a major transportation hub in the New York Metropolitan area; and

 - The franchisor of corporate training programs throughout the United States and internationally in various transactional and litigations matters involving termination issues, unfair competition, breaches of contract, and intellectual property;